 But in fact, you may be spilling over.

-Question: Has He ever opened your eyes to your blessings in a surprising way?
+Tell me what you think: Has He ever opened your eyes to your blessings in a surprising way?
 To leave a comment, just click here.